page title icon The Funded Trader Review: Rules, Pros, Cons, and Promos

 The rest of the Funded Traders rules are also pretty simple.
 Traders have unlimited trading days to pass phase 1 and phase 2.
 Weekend holding and trading around important news releases is allowed for any swing accounts or for Royal Challenges, and there are no lot size limits for any of the challenges.

-Affordability/value: 10/10
+Affordability/value: 0/10

-Educational resources: 10/10
+Educational resources: 6/10

-The Funded Trader also frequently updates their social media channels.
+The Funded Trader also frequently updated their social media channels.
 Their YouTube channel, in particular, features 3–4 new videos per week.
 Some of them are obviously promotional, but you’ll also find a lot of good educational content that focuses on different trading strategies.

 Tradable assets: 8/10